nioinnovation/react-nuik/src/components/pagination/README.md

 A Pagination component provides context, showing both the user's current location and a range of possible navigation destinations.

-The component's children are a list (array) of page urls.
+The Pagination component's children are a list (array) of page urls.

 ## Example